TeamMaestro/node-document-service-client/README.md

 npm i @teammaestro/node-document-service
 ```

-All you need to do is point is import `@teammaestro/node-document-service` within your project and the client will be exported into your script from the latest build.
+Import `@teammaestro/node-document-service` and the client will be exported into your script from the latest build.

 `import { DocumentService } from 'node-document-service';`